lhernandez9x/frontend-nanodegree-mobile-portfolio/README.md

   These optimizations allowed for the moving pizzas to render at 60fps while the scroll event is happening.

-5. The resizePizza function made quite a bit of calculations, so it was pretty slow to change the size, avg. *300-400 ms*.
+5. The resizePizzas function made quite a bit of calculations, so it was pretty slow to change the size, avg. *300-400 ms*.
 I first started with console.log on all of the calculations.

   I noticed that most of these numbers were repeating and in some cases *(`var dx`)*, they were unnecessary.
 I eliminated all of the slow calculations and changed the resize calculation to use percentages.
 I started by eliminating these calculations.
 It made for a very clean function.
 The code that was removed was:

     ```
     function determineDx (elem, size) {